Future Fund: Governance

-The Board was chaired by David Murray AO between 2006 and 2012.
+The Board was chaired by David Murray between 2006 and 2012.
 Amidst some controversy it was announced that David Gonski would succeed Murray as independent non-executive chairman when Murray's term expired on 3 April 2012.
 At the same time, Steve Harker, an investment banker from Morgan Stanley in Australia, replaced Brian Watson as a Guardian.
-David Gonski chaired the Board until January 2014 when it was announced that he would leave to chair the Australia and New Zealand Banking Group.
+David Gonski chaired the Board until January 2014 when it was announced that he would leave to chair the ANZ Bank.
 Costello was appointed the interim chair until the announcement of his permanent chairmanship in February 2014.
+Greg Combet replaced Costello as chairman in February 2024.